Christian freedoms

 Christians are called by Jesus not to put their light ‘under a bushel’ but to let their light shine before others (Matthew 5:15).

 Yet Christians in the UK find this hard – in part for fear of what will happen if they follow their conscience or manifest their faith in the workplace.
 Many Christians have been disciplined and even lost their jobs simply for doing what they believe to be the right thing.
-Increasingly, they’re finding themselves under pressure not even for what they do at work but for what they do outside work – for example expressing their beliefs on social media.
+Increasingly, they’re finding themselves under pressure not only for what they do at work but also for what they do outside work – for example expressing their beliefs on social media.

 It’s vital that Christians continue to be salt and light, whatever the cost.
 Nevertheless, it’s good for everyone if Christian freedoms are upheld.